Puff pastry mince pies

 These mince pies are really easy to do making them a great bake for kids to try.

-If you use ready rolled puff pastry (like we do) you’ll just need to cut out the base and lid for each mince pie before adding some mincemeat.
 Again, we just used a jar of mincemeat from the supermarket but you can make your own or take a jar of mincemeat and add extra bits for interest like chopped apple or dried fruit.

 How thick should be the puff pastry be?